Skip to content Skip to footer

 Kosovo Passes Landmark Renewable Energy Law

-The Law on the Promotion of the Use of Renewable Energy Sources (RES) has been passed by a majority vote in the Assembly of the Republic of Kosovo.
+The Law on the Promotion of the Use of Renewable Energy Sources (RES) has been passed by a majority vote in the Assembly of Kosovo.
 With the ratification of the RES Law, Kosovo distinguishes itself from most countries in the region by establishing a legal framework that prioritizes clean energy sources.
 This framework facilitates the attraction of substantial investments by implementing ambitious targets outlined in the Energy Strategy 2022-2031.

 This law will bring numerous benefits to the private sector through new concepts of consumer involvement in the energy sector and by establishing procedures that must be conducted competitively.
 In this way, all enterprises are treated equally, benefiting from their competition, which leads to lower prices and affordable costs for citizens.